Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 about your money.

-I haven't taken a dime from you since
+I haven't taken a dime

-the clay I graduated from college.
+since the day I graduated

-Yeah, maybe not.
+Yeah, maybe not,

-to get everything I have.
+everything I have.

-Rachel, marriages end all the time.
+Rachel, marriages end

-And I just want to make sure
+and I just want to make sure

-that you're taken care of
+that you're taken care of,

 if something goes wrong